Popfizz013/DEEP_RACER_HACKATHON/README.md

 ## Team Roles

 ### Liam
-- **Setup and Training:** Configured AWS DeepRacer and initialized reward functions.
+- Configured AWS DeepRacer and initialized our model, worked on straightaway behaviour, and zig zag mitigation reward system.
-- **Simulation Analysis:** Reviewed metrics and fine-tuned hyperparameters.
+- Reviewed metrics and fine-tuned hyperparameters.
+-Implemenmted last minute Fixes and bug issues.

 ### Nav
-- **Reward Function Optimization:** Collaborated on designing and refining reward strategies.
+- Collaborated on designing and refining reward strategies alongside the team.
+- Worked on all documentation including code documentation and README.
-- **Simulation Testing:** Documented tests and iteratively improved the model.
+-  Documented tests and iteratively improved the model.

 ### Mikayla
-- **Real-World Testing Lead:** Coordinated physical testing and adjustments.
+- Coordinated physical testing and adjustments, along with creating a zigzag function for our model.
-- **Race Strategy:** Designed final race strategies based on testing insights.
+- Designed final race strategies based on testing insights.
+-Collaborated on Designing and Refining reward startegies.

 ---